My Love Is Like...Wo: Background

+Composition

 "My Love Is Like...Wo" is a mid-tempo song composed in the key of G major.
 The song's tempo is set a slow moderate sixty-nine beats per minute in common time.
 Mýa's vocal range spans from G3 to D5.
 The lyrics for "My Love Is Like...Wo" are composed in the traditional verse-chorus form.
 Mýa opens the song with brief spoken lyrics.
 She begins the first verse, followed by the chorus leading her into the second verse.
-The song continues to the bridge, chorus, then fades out with the piano and Mýa chanting "Wo!
+The song continues to the bridge, chorus, then fades out with the piano and Missy chanting "Wo!
 Wo!
 Wo!
 Wo!
 Wo!".

 Critical reception

 Billboard magazine gave "My Love Is Like...Wo" a positive review writing, "The doe-eyed girl next door is proving to be quite a versatile performer, with a decidedly vampish performance in the movie Chicago and new imaging that redresses Mýa as a sexy and certain young woman.
 The first single from forthcoming Moodring [...] is a playfully coy call to arms for the singer's more tactile attributes, from her love, her kiss, and her touch to her sex, ass, and body—all of which 'are like wo.'
 Get it?
 An appropriately hip-swaying beat swirls around the vocal, courtesy of ever-hitworthy producer Missy Elliott.
 This is the record that will propel Mýa to the A-list among today's pop/R&B icons; throughout the song, she delivers womanly strength and sass with a knowing wink.
 Moodring sounds like a perfect fit."
+In their review Music Week noted that Mýa "has not so far matched her US success over here", but was hopeful that would change due the songs growing support on MTV Base and Galaxy.